Stills from The Word of Mouse (Grok your Cornea Gumbo) video & music, 2018

 This body of work, created for Jerwood’s Survey exhibition, also features 2D image making and performance that reflect our movement between the containment of a physical world and the unseen digital world that connects us.
 Forming a dystopian account of digital consumerism as a type of ‘soft fascism’, the subject ultimately challenges us to face forms of manipulation and ignorance whether on a personal or global level, through mass media and economic-led propaganda.

-Toured to g39, Cardiff; The Bluecoat, Liverpool and Baltic-Centre for Contemporary Art, Gateshead, UK.
-2018/19
+The work toured as part of Survey to g39, Cardiff; The Bluecoat, Liverpool and Baltic – Centre for Contemporary Art, Gateshead, UK between November 2018 – September 2019

 Burlington Contemporary George Vasey

 George Vasey, Burlington Contemporary review

 Alexandra Gamrot, This is Tomorrow review